surajvijayan/open-dashboard/README.md

-# simple_dashboard
+# Open-dashboard
-Dashboard to display charts and grids.
+A dashboard framework to deploy chart and grid widgets.
+Light-weight and very flexible model.
+Javascript charting library: Amcharts and Javascript grid library: free-jqgrid have been integrated.